Chuck Williams: Former ECW Wrestler And Wife Found Dead In Suspected Murder-Suicide, Per ‘PWInsider’

 Commenting on the crime that had apparently taken place on Friday morning, Seiple said that she was concerned that the shooting happened in front of the couple’s children.
 She added that it wasn’t uncommon for children to be seen playing in the victims’ backyard.

 The case reportedly involving Chuck Williams and his wife comes over a decade after another wrestler was involved in a much higher-profile murder-suicide.
-On June 25, 2007, Chris Benoit, his wife Nancy, and their 7-year-old son Daniel were found dead in the family’s Georgia home, with an investigation revealing that the former world champion, who was still employed by WWE at the time of the crime, killed his wife and son before hanging himself.
+On June 25, 2007, Chris Benoit, his wife Nancy, and their 7-year-old son, Daniel, were found dead in the family’s Georgia home, with an investigation revealing that the former world champion, who was still employed by WWE at the time of the crime, killed his wife and son before hanging himself.
 This led to WWE removing everything related to Benoit from its preexisting programming, and no longer referencing him on television, published literature, and other forms of media.